lkazantzi/lkazantzi.github.io/_pages/cv.md

 {% include base_path %}

 <center><p style="font-size:30px;">Work Experience</p></center>
+* Junior Software Engineer, July 2023-Present
+  - Niki Ltd Digital Engineering
-* Greek Army, September 2022-Present
+* Greek Army, September 2022-June 2023
   - Signal Corps
-  - Fulfilling my military obligation
+  - Fulfilled my military obligation
 * Teaching Assistant, October 2017-May 2022
   - Department of Physics, University of Ioannina
   - Assisted with the organisation and implementation of three courses in total (Classical Electrodynamics I, Cosmology & Gravity and Cosmology).
 My main duty was the grading of weekly assignments and reports of the students.